KostasEreksonas/Archrice/README.md

 # Archrice

-Archrice is a shell script for installing a window manager based graphical environment with some of the most needed software on a base Arch Linux installation.
+Archrice is a shell script used for installing a window manager based graphical environment with some of the most needed software on a base Arch Linux installation.

 Table of Contents
 =================